yhy6f/pet_finder/README.md

     myScriptTag.setAttribute("async", "");
     document.body.appendChild(myScriptTag);

+And remember to gitignore the environment.js, of course.

 ## Using and refreshing access tokens for API calls
 The petfinder API requires you to pass in access tokens to make API calls.
 The example code is a curl request: